mzammit-git/redacre-interview/task_1/README.md

    docker-compose up --build -d
    ```

-Wait for the contianers to start completely.
+> Wait for the containers to start completely.
 You should now be able to access the node app using http://\<ip-of-your-machine\>/